Recipes: Styling with CSS

 - Run

-with the name of the font you want to install from the typefaces project.
+npm install --save typeface-your-chosen-font, replacingyour-chosen-fontwith the name of the font you want to install from the typefaces project.

-An example to load the popular ‘Source Sans Pro’ font would be: npm install --save typeface-source-sans-pro
+An example to load the popular ‘Source Sans Pro’ font would be: npm install --save typeface-source-sans-pro.

 - Add

-to a layout template, page component, orgatsby-browser.js
+import "typeface-your-chosen-font"to a layout template, page component, orgatsby-browser.js.

 - Once it’s imported, you can reference the font name in a CSS stylesheet, CSS Module, or CSS-in-JS.